 SCORE is a great organization of retired business leaders that mentors those new to the community.
 Try there!

 Roll Your Own Company

-I did this when I pursued my Six Sigma Green Belt Certification from a local college.
+I did this when I pursued my Six Sigma Green Belt Certification at a local college.
 I had a website that sold nutrition supplies.
-AdSense was just coming on to the scene and I wanted to learn how to optimize my process for generating leads.
+AdSense was just coming onto the scene, and I wanted to learn how to optimize my process for generating leads.
 DMAIC was the perfect framework.

-Finding projects boils down to finding people who have a need and helping them.
+Finding projects boils down to finding people who have a need, and then helping them.
 Networking is the best way to do this.
 This was an important evolution in my journey as a professional.
 I had many different negative connotations about the term and its purpose.
-If you’re like me, and networking does not comes naturally – or if it brigs up imagery of slimy ’empty suits’, I’d encourage you to examine the following resources.
+If you’re like me, and networking does not come naturally – or if it brings up imagery of slimy ’empty suits’, I’d encourage you to examine the following resources.
 You’ll be glad you did.

 How did you find your last Six Sigma project?
 What are your tips for networking?
 Let us know in the comments.